-Amanita ovoidea - Bearded Amanita
+Amanita ovoidea (Bull.)
+Quél. - Bearded Amanita

 Mainly mushrooms of warm southern European countries, at first glance these chunky Amanita fungi could easily be mistaken for white forms of the Deathcap, but the large veil fragments around the cap rim are a helpful distinguishing feature.
+Amanita ovoidea is sometimes referred to as the European Egg Amidella.

-In common with all European Amanita fungi, this is a mycorrhizal mushroom and it is most likely to be found in association with Quercus (oak) tree species.
-The Bearded Amanita specimens shown on this page were found under Cork Oaks in the Algarve region of southern Portugal.
+In common with all European Amanita species, this is a mycorrhizal mushroom and in my experience it is most likely to be found in association with either evergreen or deciduous Quercus (oak) tree species, although I have also found these chunky toadstools beneath olive trees.

 Identification guide